postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 ### pg_tde_is_encrypted

 Tells if a relation is encrypted using the `pg_tde` extension or not.
+Returns `NULL` if a relation lacks storage like views, foreign tables, and partitioned tables and indexes.

 To verify that a table is encrypted, run the following statement: